ray3du/interintel/Readme.md

 # SECTION B
 ## Question 2

 > This project is a small mimic of an ecommerce system where the user is able to view listed products.
-Each product has product page where the specific details of the product are listed
+Each product has product page where the specific details of the product are listed.
+The user is able to search for a specific item using the search input and view the response in a results page.
 >

 ## Table of Contents